elliotdickison/js-app-starter/README.md

 # JavaScript App Boilerplate

-This is a template for isomorphic/universal javascript web applications.
+This is a template for universal ("isomorphic") javascript web applications.
 This is very much a work in progress.
 I'm also not necessarily recommending this setup.
-I'm still learning many of these tools and don't know how I feel about all of them yet*.
+I'm still learning many of these tools and don't know how to use them or how I feel about them*.

 \* Except for React and Redux, which are the cat's pajamas and the dog's galoshes, respectively.